usedToBeTomas/teredoFix/README.md

 # :comet: FAST GUIDE
+- Remove any VPN software, disable thirdparty antivirus firewall, keep windows firewall enabled and on standard settings.
-- On this github page, on the top right, press the green button "Code" and than "Download zip" to download teredoFix.bat > unzip the folder
+- On this github page, on the top right, press the green button "Code" and than "Download zip" to download teredoFix.bat > unzip the folder.
-- Run teredoFix.bat as administrator, computer will automatically reboot in 30 seconds
+- Run teredoFix.bat as administrator, computer will automatically reboot in 30 seconds.
 - If you still don't have open NAT you have to access your router and set a port forward that redirects incomming traffic to your public ip address on port ```3074``` to the local ip address of your computer on the same port.
 # :books: FULL IN DEPTH GUIDE
 Teredo Universal Fix Guide 0.03, Updated 17/11/2022.<br>